roudraneelash/Todo_list_NodeJs/README.md

 # Todo_list_NodeJs
-Todo List app , using MVC architechture, using Node js And MongoDB
+Todo List app , using MVC architechture, using Node js And MongoDB and EJS template